dotis/Personal/OC_SST_File_Structure.md

 All "Sub" directories should start on 8/6/2022 (First five days of August will finish the 7-D bin at the end of July.

+## Or, could move last two days of July to "sub" instead

 ### VSNPP (Leave this until safe-mode issue is resolved and new files are produced)
 ### GoM OC(r2018 - keep for now; files are not large):
 /srv/imars-objects/gom/L2_VSNPP (OC, SST,SST4)